Kakuli-coder/Daily-Journal/README.md

 ## Cloning and Running the Application in local

-1. cd to the location in terminal where you want to clone the repository.
+1. cd to the location in terminal where you want to clone the repository

 ```
   cd your_path